 At a glance

-Why kids don’t tell their parents
+Many kids don’t tell their parents about being bullied online.

 - Your child doesn’t want to use the computer in a place where you can see it.